martius-lab/hitchhiking-rotations/README.md

 - **For feature prediction (rotations in model input)** use rotation matrices.
 If under memory constraints, quaternions with a halfspace-map and data-augmentation are viable.

-> [!NOTE]
-> To support these recommendations, we conducted several experiments and reproduced the results of previous works.
-> To reproduce the paper's results, setup the environment as detailed in [Installation](#installation) and
-> follow the instructions in [Experiments](#experiments).

 # Installation
 ```shell
 git clone git@github.com:martius-lab/hitchhiking-rotations.git